hashicorp/terraform-website/content/source/docs/enterprise-beta/workspaces/settings.html.md

 # Workspace Settings

-This page explains various settings to customize workspaces.
+Terraform Enterprise lets you customize workspaces with the following settings:

 ## Terraform Working Directory

-The directory that Terraform will execute within.
-This defaults to the root of your repository and is typically set to a subdirectory matching the environment when multiple environments exist within the same repository.
+The directory where Terraform will execute.
+This defaults to the root of your repository.

+If your repo contains multiple environments, you can set this to the subdirectory matching the workspace's environment.
+If your repo contains

 ## VCS Root Path

-This path, if specified, will be used as the root of the Terraform execution context and all files outside of this path will be thrown away.
-The Terraform Working Directory is calculated relative to this subpath.
+If specified, this directory is used as the root of the Terraform execution context, and all files outside it are deleted before running.
+If a Terraform Working Directory is also specified, it is calculated relative to this subpath.

+Most users don't need external files to be deleted, and should use the Terraform Working Directory setting alone.

 ## VCS branch

-The branch from which to import new versions.
-This defaults to the value your version control provides as the default branch for this repository.
+The branch to import new versions from.
+This defaults to your version control's default branch for the repository.